JackkGGs/EfJobR/README.md

 ## Features
   - **Dynamic Responses**: Parameters of the LLM are randomised on every message it receives.
   - **Private**: Received and sent messages are not directly visible to the bot's program executor.
-The messages are automatically sent to Gemini.
+The messages are directly sent to Gemini.
   - **Efficient**: Low system requirements.
-Internet speeds are not a big deal, as latency is more important.
+Internet speeds are not a big deal, however latency is more important.
 50ms is already very responsive.
   - **Multilingual**: Supports a wide range of languages.
 You can even use Akkadian if you insist.

 ## Installation and Setup